tombensve/APS/APS-Libraries/APSToolsLib/docs/aps-tools-lib.md

 ### Accessing a service by tracker callback

+Note that the _onServiceAvailable_, _onServiceLeaving_, etc have historical reasons for the names, but do now accept multiple calls without overwriting previous callback.
+The reason for this is that __APSActivator__ reuses a tracker instance for tracking the same service in different classes.
+This allow for each class to do an _onServiceAvailable(...)_ and be called back when service is available.
+The easiest use of __APSServiceTracker__ & __APSActivator__ is to inject tracker as a proxied instance of the service API, by declaring its type to be the service interface.
+There are however times when you need to know when a service is available and this provides that.

 There are a few variants to get a service instance by callback.
 When the callbacks are used the actual service instance will only be allocated during the callback and then released again.

 #### onServiceAvailable